Davidoff Art Initiative offers five annual international partner residency hosts for Caribbean artists.

 2015: Guillermo Rodríguez

-Davidoff Art Residency positions in international residency programs worldwide are offered to emerging and mid-career contemporary visual artists from the Caribbean, with an emphasis on artists from the Dominican Republic.
+Davidoff Art Residency positions in international residency programs worldwide are offered to emerging and mid-career contemporary visual artists from the wider Caribbean region.
 Some residency program partners may accept applications from art writers and curators.

-Candidates who have secured a residency will be notified at least four months prior to the start of the residency period.
-Positions in international partner residency programs will be filled with a view to matching candidates with programs best suited to them.
+Candidates who have secured a residency will be notified at least three months prior to the start of the residency period.
 Positions in specific programs cannot be guaranteed.
 Candidates are encouraged to be flexible and keep their preferences for programs open.

 Due to the highly competitive nature of the selection process, the Art Initiative regrets that many eligible candidates will not receive an invitation to a residency in a given year.
 Repeat applications for candidates who meet all the eligibility criteria are permitted and encouraged.